 - Housing Resources.
 Visit the City's Housing Resources informational page for tips on home improvements/permitting; financing and loan opportunities; first time homeowner ownership programs; short term rental registration requirements; homeless assistance; and more.

 - Housing Equity.
-The City is working to address Housing Equity through the Diversity, Equity and Inclusion (DEI) Task Force and the implementation of Housing Programs contained in the City's Housing Element (see below).
+The City is working to address Housing Equity through a Diversity, Equity and Inclusion (DEI) lens and the implementation of Housing Programs contained in the City's Housing Element (see below).

 - Housing Element.
 The Housing Element contains comprehensive and practical programs that address the above-referenced General Plan goals.
 The Housing Element is updated every 8 years, with the next update scheduled for 2022.